deepikaoppangi/MESSAGING_IDEAL/README.md

 	User Profile Update: Enable users to update their profiles with relevant information.
 	Logout: Implement both frontend and backend logout functionality for users to securely log out of their accounts.
 	Fetching User Profiles: Resolve any issues related to fetching user profiles through the designated endpoint.
+	REST API: Utilized a REST API to enhance data exchange and interactions with external services and clients.

 Technologies Used:
 Frontend: React for building the user interface.
 WebSocket: To enable real-time messaging and updates.
 HTML, SCSS, JavaScript: For frontend development and styling.
-Django: For the backend to handle user registration, authentication, and profile management.
+Django: For the backend to handle user registration, authentication, and profile management,and REST API endpoints.
 Python (Django) and Node.js (WebSocket server) for server-side logic.